typedb/typedb-docs/09-schema/01-concepts.md

 </div>

 ### Assign an attribute to an entity as a unique identifier
-To assign a unique attribute to an entity, we use the `key` keyword followed by the attribute's label.
+To assign a unique attribute to an entity, we use the `owns` keyword followed by the attribute's label and the `@key` modifier.

 <div class="tabs dark">